adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

-We have also seen more complicatedgovernance decisions, like fixing a single smart contract bugin "The DAO", which required quick intervention by systemdevelopers.The primary problem of these systems is easilyidentifiable---the decision-making process for a protocol up-grade or change is not well defined and lacks transparency.
+We have also seen more complicatedgovernance decisions, like fixing a single smart contract bugin "The DAO", which required quick intervention by systemdevelopers.The primary problem of these systems is easilyidentifiable the decision making process for a protocol upgrade or change is not well defined and lacks transparency.

 æternity's governance system is part of the consensus.
 It usesprediction markets to function as efficiently and transparentlyas possible.